coracle-social/coracle/ROADMAP.md

 # More

+- [ ] Performance
+  - same deal as with formatTimestamp, don't use functions inline since svelte can't cache them
 - [ ] Image Uploads
   - [ ] Add LN invoices
   - [ ] Contact other client authors, self-hostable, or just use my instance